taowen/incremental-html/demos/demo-client-tabs/README.md

 this.tab = new $Tab({ element: this })
 ```

-It also has a `bind:class.selection` to reactively bind part of the class name to `this.tab.selected`.
+It also has a `prop:class.selection` to reactively bind part of the class name to `this.tab.selected`.
 The `class.selection` will be appended to the final `class`.

 ## Under the hood